 How does this course fit in with other wine courses?

 The Italian Wine Professional is designed to help members of the wine trade become confident and capable in dealing with Italian wine, but it can also provide targeted instruction in what many describe as the most difficult area of wine study for anyone pursuing advanced general wine credentials.
-In terms of the Court of Master Sommeliers (CMS) program, the IWP course is probably best taken between the certified and advanced sommelier levels; for the Wine and Spirit Education Trust (WSET) program, between Level III and the Diploma; and for the Society of Wine Educators (SWE) program, between the CSW and CWE.
+In terms of the Court of Master Sommeliers (CMS) program, the IWP course is probably best taken between the certified and advanced sommelier levels.
+It would fit well before or after Level III for the Wine and Spirit Education Trust (WSET) program and before or after the CSW for the Society of Wine Educators (SWE) program.